If you’re considering purchasing someone’s notes, please read this.

 • Practice tests with the answers

-Keep in mind, the student’s teacher may have created some of these resources.
+It’s also important to keep in mind that the student’s teacher may have created some of these resources you are about to purchase (or have purchased).
 If that’s the case, you need to realise that you’re purchasing the teacher’s work (not the students).
 When you do this, there are ethical and moral issues you need to consider.

 The first issue is teachers spend a lot of time and energy creating tests and exams.
 Many teachers don’t want to have to reinvent the wheel every year.
 They may want to use those tests again.
 When a student sells these tests to future students, it creates an unfair playing field by giving some students an advantage.